-- III.5 A Development Framework provides broad but comprehensive guidance for specific large scale or complex development sites on the basis of the policy principles set out in the Island Development Plan.
+III.5 A Development Framework provides broad but comprehensive guidance for specific large scale or complex development sites on the basis of the policy principles set out in the Island Development Plan.
 It will analyse the characteristics of a specific site and its surroundings in order to set out guidance for its development.
-It will inform and influence planning decisions as well as public and private sector thinking whilst enabling the private sector to identify appropriate opportunities for investment and working in partnership with the States of Guernsey. - III.6 A Development Framework will cover the entire site and will give practical guidance to developers and others as to how a site could be developed beneficially in terms of land use and actual form of development on the basis of the Island Development Plan policies.
-This will ensure that larger development schemes are well planned and considered comprehensively from the outset, in accordance with guidance provided by the Environment Department.
-A Development Framework will be subject to public consultation prior to approval and therefore it will also ensure that the public have the opportunity to study and comment on development principles and for these comments to be taken into consideration before the Development Framework is finalised and adopted.
+It will inform and influence planning decisions as well as public and private sector thinking whilst enabling the private sector to identify appropriate opportunities for investment and working in partnership with the States of Guernsey.

+III.6 A Development Framework will cover the entire site and will give practical guidance to developers and others as to how a site could be developed beneficially in terms of land use and actual form of development on the basis of the Island Development Plan policies.
+This will ensure that larger development schemes are well planned and considered comprehensively from the outset, in accordance with guidance provided by the Authority.
+A Development Framework will be subject to public consultation prior to approval and therefore it will also ensure that the public have the opportunity to study and comment on development Framework is finalised and adopted.
 This does not replace or override the planning application stage, when there will also be an opportunity for the public to comment on specific development proposals for the site.
-A Development Framework can only be approved by the Environment Department where it is in accordance with the Island Development Plan policies.
+A Development Framework can only be approved by the Authority where it is in accordance with the Island Development Plan policies.
 It cannot amend or ignore Island Development Plan policies and therefore will work within the established policy constraints.

-A Development Framework would normally be prepared by the Environment Department although in some circumstances the Environment Department will consider one prepared on behalf of a prospective developer.
-In such circumstances the Development Framework would still require Environment Department approval.
-Once approved, a Development Framework will be taken into account by the Environment Department when considering planning applications for the site to which it relates.
-Where a Development Framework has been approved, the Environment Department will expect proposals to accord with it.
+III.7 A Development Framework would normally be prepared by the Authority although in some circumstances the Authority will consider one prepared on behalf of a prospective developer (guidance should be sought from the Planning Service in this regard prior to commencing work on a Development Framework).
+In such circumstances the Development Framework would still require Authority approval.
+Once approved, a Development Framework will be taken into account when considering planning applications for the site to which it relates.
+Where a Development Framework has been approved, proposals will be expected to accord with it.
 There can be more than one Development Framework relating to a site.